Commission passes retiree insurance benefits resolution - Shelby County Reporter

 The retiring employee’s coverage will continue as if the retiree were an active employee until the retiree reaches age 65 or becomes eligible for Medicare benefits, whichever comes first.

 “It does not affect any employee that has retired in the past or is currently on the payroll of Shelby County or will be hired between now and Sept.
 30,” County Manager Chad Scroggins said.
 “It goes into effect Oct.
-1. There is no employee that this effects that is currently with Shelby County.”
+1. There is no employee that this affects that is currently with Shelby County.”

 In other business, the Commission approved a resolution honoring retiring Community Services Manager Reggie Holloway for his 22 years of service.